-Overview of competition, Judging Forms, Presentation Guidelines, IEEE Code of Ethics and related Bylaw, competition Resources (including brief Ethics Glossary), Student Analysis Format, and Sample Cases.
+- Guidelines for structuring a competition are all provided in the SEC package.
+Competition Guidelines, which includes: Overview of competition, Judging Forms, Presentation Guidelines, IEEE Code of Ethics and related Bylaw, competition Resources (including brief Ethics Glossary), Student Analysis Format, and Sample Case. - Posters and/or CD-ROM with customizable poster files for publicity of the event.